Content navigation:

 Categorizing competitors makes market analysis less time-consuming and allows retailers to focus their attention in the right direction in terms of competition.

-A data-driven price analysis techniques could also be applied while defining and categorizing the competitors.
+A data-driven competitors price analysis techniques could also be applied while defining and categorizing the competitors.
 If you are a mono-brand retailer or sell a very limited number of SKUs, you'd probably be able to categorize competitors manually.
 But for large sellers with thousands of products offered across different pricing zones, the smart competitors' analysis has no alternative.

 Beyond that, each product's competitive landscape is unstable as other retailers change their strategy and new players enter the market.
 What it means is that competitive analysis and categorization are ongoing processes that should be done more or less often depending on the product type or market segment.